 The central objective of Metropolitan's water conservation program is to help ensure adequate, reliable and affordable water supplies for Southern California by actively promoting efficient water use.
 The importance of conservation to the region has increased in recent years because of drought conditions in the State Water Project watershed and court-ordered restrictions on Bay-Delta pumping, as described under "-State Water Project" above.
-Water conservation is an integral component of Metropolitan's IRP Strategy, WSDM Planplan and Water Supply Allocation Plan, each described in this Appendix A under "METROPOLITAN'S WATER SUPPLY."
+Water conservation is an integral component of Metropolitan's IRP Strategy, WSDM plan and Water Supply Allocation Plan, each described in this Appendix A under "METROPOLITAN'S WATER SUPPLY."

 Metropolitan's conservation program has largely been developed to assist its member agencies in meeting the "best management practices" ("BMP") of the California Urban Water Conservation Council's Memorandum of Understanding Regarding Urban Water Conservation in California ("CUWCC MOU") and to meet the conservation goals of the 2010 IRP Update.
 See "-Integrated Water Resources Plan" above.
 Under the terms of the CUWCC MOU and Metropolitan's Conservation Credits Program, Metropolitan assists and co-funds member agency conservation programs designed to achieve greater water use efficiency in residential, commercial, industrial, institutional and landscape uses.
 Metropolitan uses its Water Stewardship Rate, which is charged for every acre-foot of water conveyed by Metropolitan, together with available grant funds, to fund conservation incentives and other water management programs.
 All users of Metropolitan's system benefit from the system capacity made available by investments in demand management programs like the Conservation Credits Program.
-See "METROPOLITAN REVENUES-Rate Structure-Water Stewardship Rate" in this Appendix A. Direct spending by Metropolitan on active conservation incentives, including rebates for water-saving plumbing fixtures, appliances and equipment, from fiscal year 1989-90 through fiscal year 2013-14 was about \$352 million.
-In fiscal year 2013-February 2014, Metropolitan increased the annual conservation budget from \$20 million to \$40 million, which has been used to fund a \$5.5 million outreach campaign and to double conservation budget for fiscal years 2013-14 and 2014-15 by a total of \$20 million.
+See "METROPOLITAN REVENUES-Rate Structure-Water Stewardship Rate" in this Appendix A. Direct spending by Metropolitan on active conservation incentives, including rebates for water-saving plumbing fixtures, appliances and equipment, from fiscal year 1989-90 through fiscal year 2013-142014-15 was about \$352 million.
+In February 2014, Metropolitan increased the conservation budget for fiscal years 2013-14 and 2014-15 by a total of \$20million.
 In December 2014, the Board increased the conservation budget for fiscal years 2013-14 and 2014-15 by an additional \$40 million.
 Also, in May 2014, the Board doubled the incentive for the turf replacement program from \$1 per square foot to \$2 per square foot.
-As of August 2014, \$15.8February 2015, \$92.5 million has been committed to the turf replacement program.
+487 million.
+On May 26, 2015, the Board approved an additional \$350 million for Metropolitan's conservation budget, resulting in total funding of \$450 million over fiscal years 2014-15 and 2015-16.
+As of MayAugust 2015, \$8893 million was rebated and an additional \$124120 million has been committed to the turf replacement program.
 The 2010 Integrated Water Resources Plan Update estimates that 1,037,000 acre-feet of water will be conserved annually in southern California by 2025.
-See "-Integrated Water Resources Plan" above.
+See "-Integrated Water Resources Plan" and -Drought Response Actions" above.

-The WSDM Plan, which was adopted by Metropolitan's Board in April 1999, evolved from Metropolitan's experiences during the droughts of 1976-77 and 1987-92.
-The WSDM PlanIn addition to ongoing conservation, Metropolitan has developed a WSDM plan, which splits resource actions into two major categories: Surplus Actions and Shortage Actions.
-The Surplus Actions store surplus water, first inside then outside the region.
-The Shortage Actions of the WSDM Plan are split into three sub-categories: Shortage, Severe Shortage, and Extreme Shortage.
-Each category has associated actions that could be taken as a part of the response to prevailing shortage conditions See - "Water Surplus and Drought Management Plan" below.
-Conservation and water efficiency programs are part of Metropolitan's resource management strategy through all categories that make up these Surplus and Shortage actions.
+In addition to ongoing conservation, Metropolitan has developed a WSDM plan, which splits resource actions into two major categories: Surplus Actions and Shortage Actions.
+See - "Water Surplus and Drought Management Plan" below.
+Conservation and water efficiency programs are part of Metropolitan's resource management strategy which make up these Surplus and Shortage actions.